How Do You Negotiate Pain and Suffering in Pennsylvania?

 Are Insurance Settlements After an Injury in Pennsylvania Too Low?

-It is common for an insurance company to contact an injured person if their injury was the result of the negligent conduct of another party.
+It is common for an insurance company to contact an injured person if their injury resulted from another party’s negligent conduct.
 If there is no question of fault, then it is likely that the insurer will offer a settlement.
 In most cases, this amount is insufficient to compensate the injured person for the full extent of their financial losses and emotional harm.